Non Profit FAQ

 Q. How does my organization know who has donated and how much?
 Can I download a donor report?

-Giving DuPage Days participating charities will be able to access and download a .CSV file of donations received specifically to their organization via their administrative dashboard on GiveGab.
+Participating charities can access and download a .CSV file of donations received specifically to their organization via their administrative dashboard, with the ability to create a custom 'thank you' message for donors.
 The exception is if the donor chooses to remain anonymous.

 Q. When will we receive the donated funds?

-Giving DuPage will mail checks by June 11, 2020 to participating organizations for the amount raised, plus plus the ‘Share The Care’ Bonus and any incentive prizes earned.
+Giving DuPage will mail checks by June 4, 2021 to participating organizations for the amount raised online, plus the ‘Share The Care’ Bonus and any incentive prizes earned.

 Q. Who issues the tax-deductible donation letter to donors?

-All donations will be officially receipted with a tax-deductible letter by GiveGab automatically after the donation is processed.
+All donations will be officially receipted with a tax-deductible letter automatically after the donation is processed.
 Since donations made for this event are hosted by Giving DuPage, any donation made will appear as a donation to ‘Giving DuPage’ on your credit card statement.
 These funds will then be distributed to the intended charity of choice.
-Participating organizations will receive a list of all donations/donors (except those who wish to remain anonymous) to send additional ‘thank you’ letters.

 Q. How does the Share The Care Bonus Pool work?

 The Share The Care Bonus Pool is awarded to all participating nonprofit organizations based on the percentage of the overall total they raise.
-For example: If a participating charity raises 2% of our Giving Days total, they will receive 2% of the bonus pool; if the organization raises 5% of the grand total, they will receive 5% of the bonus pool.
+For example: If a participating charity raises 2% of final overall online donations, they will receive 2% of the bonus pool; if the organization raises 5% of the grand online total, they will receive 5% of the bonus pool.

 Q. What is GiveGab?

 GiveGab is an online giving platform that helps nonprofit organizations raise money, engage donors, and manage volunteers quickly and efficiently.
-GiveGab is the platform that will process all online donations during Giving DuPage Days.
+GiveGab is the platform used to process all online donations during Giving DuPage Days.

-Q. What portion of a donation made on GiveGab is tax deductible?
+Q. What portion of a donation made for Giving DuPage Days is tax deductible?

-Donors will cover processing fees associated with their gift.
+Donors usually cover processing fees associated with their gift.
 After fees, the entire amount is tax-deductible as allowed by law.
-Donors will see the total amount they give to each organization reflected in their tax-deductible donation letter.
-The tax-deductible amount in the letter will include any additional amount to cover the fees.
+Donors will see the total amount they give to each organization reflected in their tax-deductible donation email receipt.
+The tax-deductible amount in the email receipt will include any additional amount to cover the fees.

 Q. What is state charitable solicitation registration?